peteroupc/peteroupc.github.io/colorgen.md

 [^3]: It's not accurate to speak of "red light", "green light", "blue light", "white light", and so on.

-[^4]: Color perception is influenced by the three things that make color possible:
-    - _Light._ For example, natural daylight and sunlight change how they render colors depending on time of day and year, place, and weather.
-    - _Objects._ A material's surface properties such as gloss, transparency, haze, and more affect color perception.
-    - _Observers._ Different observers "see" colors differently due to aging, culture, defective color vision, personal experience, kind of observer (human, camera, lens, animal, etc.), and more.
-B. MacEvoy documents the [**wide observer variation**](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) even among people with normal color vision.

-For a detailed overview on phenomena involving human color vision, see section 9 of Kirk, R., "Standard Colour Spaces", [**FilmLight Technical Note**](https://www.filmlight.ltd.uk/support/documents/other/legacy_tl.php), version 4.0, 2004-2018.
+[^4]: Color perception is influenced by the three things that make color possible:<br> _Light._ For example, natural daylight and sunlight change how they render colors depending on time of day and year, place, and weather. <br> _Objects._ A material's surface properties such as gloss, transparency, haze, and more affect color perception. <br> _Observers._ Different observers "see" colors differently due to aging, culture, defective color vision, personal experience, kind of observer (human, camera, lens, animal, etc.), and more.
+B. MacEvoy documents the [**wide observer variation**](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) even among people with normal color vision. <br> For a detailed overview on phenomena involving human color vision, see section 9 of Kirk, R., "Standard Colour Spaces", [**FilmLight Technical Note**](https://www.filmlight.ltd.uk/support/documents/other/legacy_tl.php), version 4.0, 2004-2018.

 [^5]: For example, the light&ndash;dark signal is roughly the sum of the three cone responses.
 The theory of opponent colors is largely due to E. Hering's work and was reconciled with the three-cone theory around the mid-20th century (for example, through work by Hurvich and Jameson).